charlesbrandt/public/system/browsers.md

 Configurations to make a web browser even better.
 Most of these are in the form of add-ons and extensions.

 ## Firefox

+If you need a browser context for a specific task / job

+`firefox -p` does the trick!

+If no relevant profile is available, just create one.

 ### Tab Links